Desjardins Financial Services Firm Inc.

 This document is currently given to any investor who opens an account with DFSF as well as any client living in Canada who files a complaint about a DFSF product.

-The following document describes the entire process in detail as well as the options available to clients who wish to file a complaint.
+The following document describes the entire process in detail as well as the options available to clients who wish to file a complaint and provides information on how CIRO protects them as investors.

 Information on conflicts of interest